h0lmes/mockservice/README.md

-### MockService
+### Mock Service

-A very simple to use yet extensible service to mock REST and SOAP services.
+An easy to use yet extensible service to mock REST and SOAP services.
-Suitable for integration testing and similar use cases.
+Suitable for integration testing and similar purposes.

-> Important note.
-SOAP support is somewhat limited and "crutchy", though straightforward.
+> Important: SOAP support is somewhat limited and "crutchy", though straightforward.
 It requires valid SOAP envelope in XML data files.
 There is NO support for WSDL/XSD.

 #
 ### Where to start

-To create new endpoints in MockService:
+To create new endpoints:

-1. Create new controller extending `AbstractRestController` or `AbstractSoapController` (for example `AccountServiceController`, there is no enforced convention for controller names).
+1. Create new controller extending `AbstractRestController` or `AbstractSoapController` (for example `AccountService`, there is no enforced convention for controller names).
 2. Create required methods in the controller (see examples under `web/rest` and `web/soap`).
-3. Create a new folder under `src/main/resources` and name it as your controller (`AccountServiceController`).
+3. Create a new folder under `src/main/resources` and name it as your controller (`AccountService`).
 4. Create data files under that folder (see file naming format below).

 > Note.
-See example requests in `rest-api.http` in the root of the project.
+See example requests in `rest-api.http`.

 #
 ### File naming format

-    // for REST controllers
+    // for REST
-    METHOD_request_mapping.json
+    method-request-mapping.json
+    or
+    method-request-mapping--option.json

-    // for SOAP controllers
+    // for SOAP
-    request_mapping.xml

-> The convention is that HTTP method should be in the upper case and the rest in the lower case.
+    request-mapping.xml

-`METHOD` is any of HTTP methods.
+Method is any of HTTP methods.
+Path variables supported.

-Path variables supported in request mapping.

 Example:

-    @GetMapping("api/entity/{id})  ->  GET_api_entity_{id}.json
+    @GetMapping("api/entity/{id}")  ->  get-api-entity-{id}.json

-As you see path delimiters `/` are substituted with underscores `_`.

 #
 ### Data file contents

 Data file can contain any JSON or XML (any textual data actually).

-See examples in `resources` folder.
+See examples in `resources/data` folder.

 You can specify HTTP status code and headers in JSON files (not possible to specify headers only).
 Data file parser looks for `HTTP/1.1` to start reading status code and headers.
 Put empty line (or end of file) after headers.

-Example:
+Examples:

     HTTP/1.1 201
     Custom-Header: header value